RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

 * when `#Tracing.#Level` is `'l'` or `'R'` the data is the most recently evaluated value.

 Trace output can also appear as the result of a'SYNTAX' condition occurring, irrespective of the trace setting.
-If a'SYNTAX' condition occurs and it is not trapped by SIGNAL ON SYNTAX, then the clause in error shall be traced, along with a traceback.
-A traceback is a display of each active CALL and INTERPRET instruction, and function invocation, displayed in reverse order of execution, each with a tag of `'+++'`.
+If a `'SYNTAX'` condition occurs and it is not trapped by `SIGNAL ON SYNTAX`, then the clause in error shall be traced, along with a traceback.
+A traceback is a display of each active `CALL` and `INTERPRET` instruction, and function invocation, displayed in reverse order of execution, each with a tag of `'+++'`.

 ### USE

 For a definition of the syntax of this instruction, see nnn.

-The USE instruction assigns the values of arguments to variables.
+The `USE` instruction assigns the values of arguments to variables.

 _Better not say copies since COPY method has different semantics._

-The optional VAR_SYMBOL positions, positions 1, 2, ..., of the instruction are considered from left to right.
-If the position has a VAR_SYMBOL then its value is assigned to:
+The optional _VAR_SYMBOL_ positions, positions 1, 2, ..., of the instruction are considered from left to right.
+If the position has a _VAR_SYMBOL_ then its value is assigned to:

 ```rexx <!--use.rexx-->
 if #ArgExists.Position then